david-rockwood/fimpad/README.md

 # FIMpad

-A lightweight text editor focused on LLM FIM (fill-in-the-middle) workflows within a text file.
+A text editor focused on LLM FIM (fill-in-the-middle) workflows within a text file.

 The first release will likely be in December 2025.